thoughtworks-jumpstart/guides/docs/frontend-web-development/react-testing-library.md

 ["apple", "orange", "apricot", "durian", "water melon", "water chestnut"];
 ```

 We want to display all the items.
-When I add text into a inbox box, it will filter the items and show me only data that contains the specific strings.
+When I add text into an inbox box, we want to see only the data that contain the specific strings.

 ![data before filter](_media/dataBeforeFilter.png)